natashabatalha/picaso/_sources/installation.rst.txt

 In order to get stellar spectra you will have to download the stellar spectra here from PySynphot:

-1) Download the `stellar spectra from here <https://pysynphot.readthedocs.io/en/latest/appendixa.html>_.
-The Defulat for `PICASO` is `Castelli-Kurucz Atlas: ck04models`.
+1) Download the `stellar spectra from here <https://pysynphot.readthedocs.io/en/latest/appendixa.html>`_.
+The Defulat for `PICASO` is Castelli-Kurucz Atlas: `ck04models <https://archive.stsci.edu/hlsps/reference-atlases/cdbs/grid/ck04models/>`_.

 2) Create environment variable